An Act to control and regulate the sale of feeds

 (g) respecting the taking of samples and the making of analyses for the purposes of this Act;

-(h) providing that feeds registered under this Act and containing a control product as defined in the Pest Control Products Act shall, in prescribed circumstances and subject to prescribed conditions, be deemed to be registered under that Act;
+(h) providing that feeds registered under this Act and containing a pest control product as defined in subsection 2(1) of the Pest Control Products Act are, in prescribed circumstances and subject to prescribed conditions, deemed to be registered under that Act;

 (i) designating specific animals and birds as livestock for the purposes of this Act;